Zelci0/Poong/README.md

-Poong! - Godot Game Engine
+# Poong! - Made with: Godot Game Engine

-Este é um projeto de recriação do clássico jogo Pong utilizando a Godot Game Engine 4.0.
+This is a recreation project of the classic Pong game using Godot Game Engine 4.3.

 ![image](https://github.com/user-attachments/assets/3d582eec-f1d7-4b23-a34a-940f6691e473)

-🎮 Sobre o Projeto
+## 🎮 About the Project

-Este projeto é desenvolvido puramente para fins acadêmicos e como um meio de aprimorar minhas habilidades em programação.
-Seu objetivo principal é explorar e aprender os recursos da Godot Engine, além de melhorar a lógica de desenvolvimento de jogos.
+This project is developed purely for academic purposes and as a way to improve my programming skills.

-🛠 Tecnologias Utilizadas
+Its main goal is to explore and learn the features of Godot Engine, as well as enhance my game development logic.

-Godot Engine (versão 4.3)
+## 🛠 Technologies Used

-GDScript
+- Godot Engine (version 4.3)

-Sistema de física embutido da Godot
+- GDScript

-📌 Funcionalidades
+- Built-in physics system of Godot

-✅ Movimento das raquetes controlado pelo jogador
+## 📌 Features

-✅ Asteróides destrutivos
+- ✅ Player-controlled paddle movement
-✅ Contagem de pontos
+- ✅ Destructive asteroids
-✅ Sons e efeitos visuais básicos
+- ✅ Score counting
-✅ Jogo singleplayer
+- ✅ Basic sounds and visual effects

-🎨 Melhorias Futuras
+- ✅ Singleplayer game

-🔧 Adicionar oponentes que soltem bombas
+## 🎨 Future Improvements

-🔧 Adicionar
+- 🔧 Add opponents who drop bombs
-🔧 Adicionar efeitos sonoros mais elaborados.
+- 🔧 Add more elaborate sound effects
-🔧 Implementar um modo online para multiplayer.
+- 🔧 Implement a local multiplayer mode

-📜 Licença
+### 📜 License

-Este projeto é de uso livre.
-Você tem total liberdade para baixar, modificar e redistribuir o código-fonte, seja para uso pessoal ou comercial, de acordo com seus objetivos.
+This project is made available for anyone to use.
+You are free to download, modify, and redistribute the source code, either for personal or commercial use, according to your goals.
-Sinta-se à vontade para adaptar o jogo, fazer melhorias ou até criar versões alternativas.
+Feel free to adapt the game, make improvements, or even create alternative versions.

-👾 Desenvolvido por [Zelcio]
+### 👾 Developed by [Zelcio]